Jim: Oh, it's so cool. It's a picture of the most relaxing meadow you've ever seen.

 - This was revisited again in the cold open of the 2019 sister episode "Video Game Magazines" in which opens with a remade opening

 - Chuggaaconroy's Let's Play of The Legend of Zelda: Majora's Mask has one with a picture of a RED RUPEE of all things after explaining that you only get the Giant's Wallet after completing the Oceanside Spider House on the 1st day.

-- In the Mario fangame Psycho Waluigi, in the 4th level of world 6, the whole level is surreal compared to the rest of the game, and there's one part of the level where the face from "What's Wrong with this Picture?" pops up for a second but with no scream.
+- In the Mario fangame Psycho Waluigi, in Static Void Kingdom, the whole level is surreal compared to the rest of the game, and there's one part of the level where the face from "What's Wrong with this Picture?" pops up for a second but with no scream.

 - In the Smosh episode Super Powers!
 Anthony is standing far away holding several objects.
 He is far enough not to be able to hear him at all.
 That is until Ian suddenly pops up close to the camera and screams really loud.

 Anthony: Hey, so, the funny thing about this is if you actually look really closely, you can see-